amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 ## ***Pioneer***

 The Pioneer Series began with the inimitable HP-32S and the more advanced HP-42S.
-The HP-32S is very similar in capability to the revered HP-15C, and the HP-42S is close to the respected, but older, HP-41C.
-The HP-42S is a great device, but I am not attracted to it, mainly because I prefer the simpler HP-32S, which I have owned and adored for decades.
+The HP-32S is very similar in capability to the much-loved HP-15C, and the HP-42S is the revival of the revered HP-41C.
+The HP-42S is a great device; it has basic graphing functionality, and it is programme compatible with the HP-41C, which was perhaps the best selling HP calculator of all times.
+But the HP-42S has none of the expandability of the HP-41C, and there is no way for the HP-42S to load HP-41C programmes, neither from the expansion cards nor the storage strips.
+Despite the sophistication of the HP-42S, I still prefer the simpler HP-32S, which I have owned and adored for decades.

 The Pioneer Series includes the HP-10B (RPN) and the HP-17B (non-RPN) business calculators, the HP-20S (non-RPN), the HP-22S (non-RPN), and the HP-27S (non-RPN) scientific calculators, as well.
 But I could not be bothered with them.

+By the way, although the Pioneer Series calculators do not have the HP-41C's expandability, they all have a built-in IR transmitter, which can be used to print programme source code and results to a thermal printer, like the [HP 82240](https://commerce.hpcalc.org/82240b.php).

 ### HP-32S (1988)